 For 3 players that’s a little over $1.50 a game for an hour of entertainment.

 These are just my thoughts on pricing.
-Some people won’t touch one of these games on principle alone and many people think it’s a cash grab for the board game industry to pump out the Legacy system to “force” players to rebuy games.
+Some people won’t touch one of these games on principle alone and many people think it’s a cash grab from the board gaming industry to pump out the Legacy system to “force” players to rebuy games.

 All I can say is “maybe”.
-There very well could be a flood of new Legacy games pumped out quickly to get players to buy them.
-My personal opinion is that hasn’t happened yet and every game I’ve seen so far has been a well thought-out product.
+There very well could be a flood of new Legacy board games pumped out quickly to get players to buy them.
+My personal opinion is that hasn’t happened yet and every game I’ve seen so far has been a well-thought-out product.

-What do you think about Legacy games?
-We’d love to hear your thoughts on the genre as well as your favorites!
+What do you think about our picks for the best legacy board games?
+We’d love to hear your thoughts on the genre as well as your favorite board games!